 The curriculum is coherently planned and sequenced.
-We also follow: the Jigsaw PSHE Programme, the Jigsaw Discovery R.E programme, the Read Write Inc. Phonics Program by Ruth Miskin, the Herts for Learning (HfL) Essential Foundations For Counting and Number Blocks from the National Centre For Excellence in The Teaching Of Mathematics (NCETM).
+We also follow: the Jigsaw PSHE Programme, the KAPOW RE Programme the Read Write Inc. Phonics Programme by Ruth Miskin, the Herts for Learning (HfL) Essential Foundations For Counting and Number Blocks from the National Centre For Excellence in The Teaching Of Mathematics (NCETM).

-Teachers are experienced and trained in Early Years and their subject knowledge is strong.
 Early Years staff share information, updates, ideas and recent training they have completed and experienced, etc. within the team and wider school staff.
 Similarly, EYFS staff benefit from whole school training and feedback from relevant training gained by staff in Key Stage 1 and Key Stage 2.